DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 ## Using Sorting with Grouping

 If you have enabled the DataGrid grouping features you might want to use them with sorting.
 The sorting and grouping plugins can work together and don't require any additional configuration.
 You should just keep the proper order of those plugins in the DataGrid container component.
-If you also want to allow an end-user to change sorting of grouped columns by clicking the items of the group panel, you need to add the `GroupingPanelSorting` plugin.
+If you also want to allow end-users to change the sorting of grouped columns by clicking the items of the group panel, you need to add the `GroupingPanelSorting` plugin.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-group-sorting)